tahoe-lafs/tahoe-lafs/docs/proposed/pub-sub.rst

-       meejah: a storage-server can learn which Slots a client is interested in, but it learns this information with the "polling" mechanism too -- so i think the answer is, "to storage-server learns the same information as with the polling method"
+       meejah: a storage-server can learn which Slots a client is interested in, but it learns this information with the "polling" mechanism too -- so i think the answer is, "the storage-server learns the same information as with the polling method"

  - do we want a more-structured response for errors, e.g. with machine-readable "code" and a human-readable "message"?

+ - do we want a more-structured response for success too, e.g. a machine-readable "code" and a human-readable "message"?

 All subscriptions for a particular client shall be removed when that